Path Loss in Reconfigurable Intelligent Surface-Enabled Channels: Far Case

 \subsection{Expressions for Path Loss in the Far Case}

 Under the far approximation, Equation~\ref{ePG2} simplifies to:

-Equation~\ref{ePG3a} indicates that path loss in the far case is proportional to $r_i^2 r_s^2$, and therefore follows the plate scattering paradigm for path loss, regardless of the chosen coefficients ($b_n$'s).

-Equation~\ref{ePG3a} indicates that path loss is minimized when the phase of $b_n$ is set equal to $-\phi_n$.
+Equation~\ref{ePG3a} correctly indicates that path loss for the RIS in the far case is proportional to $r_i^2 r_s^2$, regardless of the chosen coefficients ($b_n$'s).
+Equation~\ref{ePG3a} further indicates that path loss is minimized when the phase of $b_n$ is set equal to $-\phi_n$.
 Assuming phase-only control of the elements, one would select $b_n=e^{-j\phi_n}$.
 In this case Equation~\ref{ePG3a} reduces to:

-Recall that the benchmark element pattern proposed in Section~\ref{sGEPM} was derived from the constraint that the sum of the broadside effective apertures of the elements is equal to the physical area $A$ of the RIS when the element spacing is equal to $\lambda/2$.
-If we now commit to this element spacing, then:
+Recall that the $q=q_0$ element pattern proposed in Section~\ref{sGEPM} was derived from the constraint that the sum of the broadside effective apertures of the elements is equal to the physical area $A$ of the RIS when the element spacing is equal to $\lambda/2$.
+If we now commit to this element spacing, then $ A = N \left(\lambda/2\right)^2 $ and Equation~\ref{ePG3} can be expressed as: